microsoft/CameraTraps/README.md

 ## License

-This repository is licensed with the [MIT license](https://github.com/Microsoft/dotnet/blob/main/LICENSE).
+This repository is licensed with the [MIT license](https://opensource.org/license/mit/).

+Code written on or before April 28, 2023 is [copyright Microsoft](https://github.com/Microsoft/dotnet/blob/main/LICENSE).